Our do our experts predict for the property market in 2022?

 While there is a wide range of occupier-facing apps on the market, it’s only when a building benefits from intelligent operating systems that rigorous operational data can be delivered to occupiers.
 Intelligent building operating systems mean that M&E plant can be centrally monitored, analysed and controlled, often resulting in cost-efficiencies and ESG benefits, as well as increased occupier comfort.
 In 2022 we will see a wider uptake of these systems, and an increased utilisation of the data they provide, especially in areas such as IAQ.”

-On refurbishment and Net Zero:
+Predictions for refurbishment and Net Zero:

 “There has been a groundswell of support behind driving ESG performance over the past year or so, with clients now truly engaged in the conversation, backed by investor sentiment.
 For 2022, consultants, advisors, contractors – the entire supply chain – need to get behind this to deliver the transformational change required through practical and meaningful action.